Configure an AMQP server-side subscription so your server can connect as an AMQP client and receive data from a sample street lamp device.

 accessKey

-Log on to the IoT Platform console, move the pointer over the profile picture, and then click AccessKey Management to obtain the AccessKey ID and AccessKey secret.
+Log in to the IoT Platform console.
+Hover over your profile picture and click AccessKey Management to obtain your AccessKey ID and AccessKey secret.

-You must add the ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET environment variables to your on-premises operating system and specify the AccessKey ID and AccessKey Secret.
+You must create the ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET environment variables in your local operating system and set their values to your AccessKey ID and AccessKey secret, respectively.

 accessSecret